-We sat down with Ann, one of our Fertility Counselling experts to tell us about her experience, what our patients can expect during a counselling appointment and how Ann has supported many patients through their journey and how she can support you through your fertility journey.
+We sat down with Ann, a senior fertility counsellor, to discuss her experience, what our patients can expect during a counselling appointment and how she can support you through your fertility journey.

 Meet Ann, Our Fertility Counsellor